V1EngineeringInc/V1EngineeringInc-Docs/docs/mkdocs_info.md

 ## Images

+!!! note
+    It's preferable to use the syntax in [Image Resizing](#image-resizing) to this basic syntax for the v1 instructions.

 If the image is on v1engineering.com, and it's the right size, then it can be placed here with markdown like this: